shubhamguptasr/shubhamguptasr/README.md

 - 👋 Hi, I’m @shubhamguptasr, formaly known as Shubham.
-- 👀 I’m interested in Engineering, Software Dev, Cloud computing and DevOps.
+- 👀 I’m interested in Engineering, Software Dev, Cloud computing and Data Analytics.
-- 🌱 I’m currently learning Python, Linux and TerraForm.
+- 🌱 I’m currently learning MERN Full Stack and taking up Google Data Analytics Certification.
-- 🙌 I'm trying to make career change from Electrical Engineer to Software Dev/DevOps
+- 🙌 I'm trying to make career change from Electrical Engineer to Software Dev/Data Analytics.
 - 💞️ I’m looking to collaborate on ... not sure yet aha.
 Still learning.
-Probably some Cloud stuff
+Probably some Cloud or Data stuff
 - 📫 How to reach me ... guptasr.shubham@gmail.com

 <!---